Techtonique/teller/README.md

 There is an increasing need for __transparency__ and __fairness__ in Machine Learning (ML) models  predictions.
 Consider for example a banker who has to explain to a client why his/her loan application is rejected, or a health professional who must explain what constitutes his/her diagnosis.
 Some ML models are indeed very accurate, but are considered  hard to explain, relatively to popular linear models.

+__Source of figure__: James, Gareth, et al. An introduction to statistical learning.
+Vol. 112.
+New York: springer, 2013.
 ![Source: James, Gareth, et al. An introduction to statistical learning.
 Vol. 112.
 New York: springer, 2013.](image1.png)

 We do not want to sacrifice this high accuracy to explainability.
 Hence: __ML explainability__.
 There are a lot of ML explainability tools out there, _in the wild_ (don't take my word for it).